websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-to-elasticsearch-7.md

 1. Start the Elasticsearch server and then restart the Liferay Connector to Elasticsearch 6.

-Once your upgrade is completed, see the [new search features available in Liferay 7.3](../../../getting-started/whats-new-in-search-for-73.md).
+Once your upgrade is completed, see the [new search features available in your Liferay version.](../../../getting_started.html).